Facebook Privacy Issues – A Strong Buy Opportunity – Weekly Investments

 Margin of Safety % 33.3%

-As a value investor, I look for at least a 25% margin of safety.
+I seek at least a 25% margin of safety.

 Cash Flow According to CSIMarket.com

-According to CSIMarket.com, As of December 31, 2017, FB had a Free Cash Flow of $17.5 billion.
-This is incredible and illustrates FB is bringing in cash hand over fist.
+According to CSIMarket.com, as of December 31, 2017, FB had a Free Cash Flow of $17.5 billion.
+This is an absolutely incredible amount of cash.

 Return on Equity According to Finviz

-Facebook does not pay a dividend so therefore I look for a high ROE.
+Since Facebook does not pay a dividend, I rely heavily on ROIC (preferred) and ROE.
 Return on equity is the amount of net income returned as a percent of shareholder equity.
-This illustrates how effective a company is at utilizing cash put into the company in the form of equity.
-If the ROE is high, I am not too worried about a company which lacks a dividend.
-The first reason is that I do not fall prey to double taxation.
+It illustrates how effective a company is at utilizing the cash put into the company in the form of equity.
+When a ROE is high, I am much less concerned about a dividend.
+The first reason is that I do not fall prey to double taxation (i.e. dividends get taxed).
 Lastly, the capital in which the company is holding on to for me is accompanied by a healthy rate of return.
 According to Finviz.com, FB’s ROE is 23.2%.
-I strive for a 25% ROE when a company is not paying out a dividend but with all things being considered I understand FB is a fast growing company which needs the capital to fund its continuous growth.
+My most ideal threshold is a ROE greater than 25% when a company is not paying out a dividend; however, with all things being considered, FB is a growing premium company which intelligently utilizes capital to fund growth.
+Note: 23.2% is still a very good ROE.

 Debt & Leverage Ratios According to Finviz